 TIKA, has also indicated a willingness to fund a 50-foot clock tower.
 This idea is still being discussed.

 Warm Springs Construction workers install water line.

-Continued interest in foods processing plant The tribes continue to explore the idea of developing a traditional foods processing plant, to be located at the industrial park.
+Continued interest in foods processing plant

+The tribes continue to explore the idea of developing a traditional foods processing plant, to be located at the industrial park.

 The main focus would be the processing of fish-canning, smoking, drying and making frozen fillets.

 The plant could also be used for processing deer meat, huckleberries and choke cherries.
 A number of funding entities have shown an interest in helping.
 Earlier this month, a tribal delegation from Warm Springs visited the Oneida Nation, which operates a food processing plant.
 The Oneida sponsored the travel for the Warm Springs delegation, which included Fish and Wildlife Committee member Bruce Jim, Natural Resources staff, and a Council representative.
-The Oneida at the time were also hosting a natural resources conferthe tribes and the Turkish officials are happy with the dedication marker, Wells said.
+The Oneida at the time were also hosting a natural resources conference ceremonies, tribal programs, and subsistence.

-The Turkish agency, called Oneida leaders, who visited Warm Springs last year, have mentioned an interest in possibly helping fund a Warm Springs processing plant, Jim said.
+Oneida leaders, who visited Warm Springs last year, have mentioned an interest in possibly helping fund a Warm Springs processing plant, Jim said.

 The recent trip to the Oneida Nation went well, he said, despite a late-season snow storm that made travel difficult.
 During the conference, Jim paid tribute to Les Brown, salmon marketing specialist with the Columbia River Inter-Tribal Fish Commission.

-A next step toward developing the food processing plant is choosing a coordinator, who can oversee the grant-writing and funding aspects of the project.
-Through a grant last year, Fish and Wildlife and Natural Resources developed a feasibility study and business plan for a food processing This initial plan envisions an ambitious project that would have four full-time employees.
-There would be a 2,000-square-foot processing plant with two coolers; a large freezer; a 1,000-squarefoot education room; plus an acre or two of adjacent land for future expansion.
-The feasibility study and business plan summarizes the situa- "Traditional foods including roots, berries, game and salmon are an important part of the tribes' culture, diet, and economy.
-Tribal members harvest salmon and traditional foods for longhouse ceremonies, tribal programs, and subsistence.
-"Currently, the ceremonial salmon and game from the existing freezer facility are subject to quality problems including freezer burn, spoilage, blood spots, bruising, meat separation, belly burn and adulteration by "The new facility is intended to reduce waste and spoilage, increase the utilization of fish, generate income, allow for new economic opportunities for several tribal businesses, and provide employment for tribal members.
-This facility allows the opportunity to collaborate with other tribes and tribal members with custom processing services such as canning, smoking, freezing, and packaging."
-Tribal Council agenda (The following are upcoming items on the Tribal Council agenda.)
-Monday, May 5 9 a.m. - BIA update John Halliday, superin- 10 - Office of Special Trustee update with Charles Jackson.
-10:30 - Realty items with Randy Scott/CTWS 1:30 p.m. - Legislative update conference call.
+"Currently, the ceremonial salmon and game from the existing freezer facility are subject to quality problems including freezer burn, spoilage, blood spots, bruising, meat separation, belly burn and adulteration by pests.

+"The new facility is intended to reduce waste and spoilage, increase the utilization of fish, generate in-

+Tribal Council agenda

+(The following are upcoming items on the Tribal Council agenda.)

+9 a.m. - BIA update John Halliday, superintendent.

+10 - Office of Special Trustee update with Charles Jackson.
+10:30 - Realty items with Randy Scott/CTWS Planning

-Government affairs update with Lewis Pitt Jr. 2:30 - Tribal attorney.
-Monday, May 12 9 a.m. - Review minutes/resolutions of Tribal Council with Jake Suppah/S-T. Tuesday-Wednesday, May 13-14 Legislative Commission on Indian Services hearing.
+1:30 p.m. - Legislative update conference call.
+Government affairs update with Lewis Pitt Jr.

+2:30 - Tribal attorney.

+9 a.m. - Review minutes/resolutions of Tribal Council with Jake Suppah/S-T.

+Tuesday-Wednesday, May 13-14

+Legislative Commission on Indian Services hearing.
 Legislative Commission on Indian Services meeting.
 Salem.

 Thursday-Friday, May 15-16.